ualsg/ualsg.netlify.app/content/post/2021-07-research-data-repositories/index.md

 Here we compare ScholarBank@NUS, Dataverse@Harvard and ICPSR@UMich.

-{{< figure src="academic-repos.jpg" title="Comparison between Academic Repositories" numbered="false" lightbox="true" >}}
+{{< figure src="academic-repos.jpg" title="Comparison of academic repositories.
+Click [here](academic-repos.jpg) for the image in full-size." numbered="false" lightbox="true" >}}

 ### General Research Data Repositories

 Other than the academic research repositories, there other types of general research data repositories.
 These are generally partnered with publishers, associated with government sectors, or backed by non-profits organisations.

-In comparison to the academic institute backed research repositories, most of these repositories could offer free data deposition/maintenance services, while some take donations, or offer membership/subscription for higher allowance of storage.
+In comparison with the academic institute backed research repositories, most of these repositories could offer free data deposition/maintenance services, while some take donations, or offer membership/subscription for higher allowance of storage.
 Below is the comparison between FigShare, Dryad, Zenodo, Open Science Framework (OSF), Pangeae and Mendeley Data.

-{{< figure src="generic-repos.jpg" title="Comparison between Academic Repositories" numbered="false" lightbox="true" >}}
+{{< figure src="generic-repos.jpg" title="Comparison of general repositories.
+Click [here](generic-repos.jpg) for the image in full-size." numbered="false" lightbox="true" >}}

-### Open Data Repositories backed by private companies
+### Open Data Repositories Backed by Private Companies

-Many private companies have also showed support in the Open Data Initiative and offer hosting and registry of various open data.
+Many private companies have also shown support in the Open Data movement and offer hosting and registry of various datasets.
 The terms and conditions for these data repositories are not usually publicly accessible, and need to be negotiated with the company who backed them respectively.

 Here are the options we looked into open data solution offered by Amazon Web Services, Google Cloud, and Microsoft.

-{{< figure src="private-repos.jpg" title="Comparison of Repositories Provided by Private Companies" numbered="false" lightbox="true" >}}
+{{< figure src="private-repos.jpg" title="Comparison of repositories provided by private companies.
+Click [here](private-repos.jpg) for the image in full-size." numbered="false" lightbox="true" >}}

 ### Self-Hosting